Quantum Mixing and Benjamini-Schramm Convergence of Hyperbolic Surfaces: Proof of main theorems

 \item[(iii)] For every \( \epsilon > 0 \) there exists \( \delta(\epsilon) > 0 \) such that for all \( \tau \in \mathbb{R} \),

 \end{itemize}

 \end{theorem*}

 Properties \emph{(ii)} and \emph{(iii)} remain to be proven; Property \emph{(i)} was established by Le Masson and Sahlsten (see Theorem 1.1 \cite{LS17}).
-We remark that the proof presented here for properties \emph{(ii)} and \emph{(iii)} could be adapted with slight additions to also include property \emph{(i)}, thus giving a new proof for the large-scale quantum ergodicity theorem of Le Masson and Sahlsten.
+We remark that the proof presented here for Properties \emph{(ii)} and \emph{(iii)} could be adapted with slight modifications to also include Property \emph{(i)}, thus giving a new proof of the large-scale quantum ergodicity theorem of Le Masson and Sahlsten.

-Passing to the limit and thus acquiring a small upper bound $ \epsilon $ is based on carefully using Properties \textbf{(BSC)}, \textbf{(EXP)}, and \textbf{(UND)} together with the large-scale Weyl law which is used to asymptotically relate the volume of the surface with the number of eigenvalues in an energy window, when we proceed in the sequence of surfaces.
+Passing to the limit and thus acquiring a small upper bound $ \epsilon $ is based on carefully using Properties \textbf{(BSC)}, \textbf{(EXP)}, and \textbf{(UND)} together with the large-scale Weyl law, which asymptotically relates the volume of the surface with the number of eigenvalues in an energy window as we proceed through the sequence of surfaces.
 Before the proof, we state the large-scale Weyl law (see \cite[Sec.9]{LS17}).

-\begin{theorem}[Large-scale Weyl law] Let $(X_n)$ be a sequence of compact connected hyperbolic surfaces satisfying property \textbf{(BSC)} stated in Theorem \ref{Thm: Large-scale analogue}. $ X_{n} $ has Laplace-Beltrami operator $ -\Delta_{X_{n}} $ with eigenvalues
+\begin{theorem}[Large-scale Weyl law] Let $(X_n)$ be a sequence of compact connected hyperbolic surfaces satisfying Property \textbf{(BSC)} stated in Theorem \ref{Thm: Large-scale analogue}. $ X_{n} $ has Laplace--Beltrami operator $ -\Delta_{X_{n}} $ with eigenvalues